|MEETING PLACE:||The Gonzo Inn, 100 W 200 S, Moab, Utah|

 Packing Your Gear

 At the pre-trip meeting each person will be given two large waterproof bags (approximate sealed size: 13” diameter x 25” tall; 3318 cu in; 54.4 L).
-One bag will be for your clothing and personal items; the other bag will be for your sleeping gear (sleeping bag, sleeping pad, ground tarp, sheet and pillow).
+One bag will be for your clothing and personal items; the other bag will be for your sleeping gear (sleeping bag, sleeping pad, sheet and pillow).
 These two bags will be your “checked luggage” and will only be accessible in camp.
 Tents are stowed separately.
-Please note: if you rent our sleep kit, it will come already packed in one of the 2 waterproof bags issued to each passenger.
+Please note: if you rent our sleep kit, it will come already packed in one of the 2 waterproof bags issued to each guest.
 We also provide a small waterproof bag for day use where you can keep items such as raingear, camera, sunscreen, lip balm, etc. (approximate sealed size: 17” tall x 9” diameter; 1081 cu in; 17.7 L).
 The bags are cylindrical in shape and pack from the top.
 Please pack light, and keep in mind that river attire is casual: comfort, convenience and boat space take precedence over style.
 At the end of the trip, you will return to Moab with your waterproof bags, where you will be able to unpack your gear before your trip home.

 We recommend you take on the river only what’s absolutely necessary.
 Keeping gear to a minimum ensures it will fit into the waterproof bags we supply and reduces unnecessary packing and unpacking in camp.
 If you do have extra luggage that you need to store, you may keep it locked in your car at our warehouse or you may be able to store it at the lodge you are staying at for an additional fee.